vikrantkumar158/Snake-Game/README.md

 1. Snake.html and Snake2.html : implementation using arrays.
 2. Runs effeciently on any OS.
 Only requirement is Web Browser.
 3. Directly download the html file and run on your browser.
+5. Pause and Resume feature to be added in later versions
 *************************************************

 Have a Great Day!!!!